Cannon-Thurston Maps for Kleinian Groups: Preliminaries

 Only such paths in $\EE(X,\HH )$ are allowed whose intersection with any $\{ h \} \times (0,\frac{1}{2})$ is either all of $\{ h \} \times (0,\frac{1}{2})$ or is empty.
 The distance between two points in $\EE(X,\HH )$ is the infimum of lengths of such allowable paths.

-The resulting pseudo-metric space $\EE(X,\HH )$ is the {\bf electric space} associated to $X$ and the collection $\HH$. \\ We shall say that $\EE(X,\HH )$ is constructed from $X$ by {\bf electrocuting} the collection $\HH$ and the induced pseudo-metric $d_e$ will be called the {\bf electric metric}.\\ If $\EE(X,\HH )$ is (Gromov) hyperbolic, we say that $X$ is {\bf weakly hyperbolic} relative to $\HH$. } \end{defn}
+The resulting pseudo-metric space $\EE(X,\HH )$ is the {\bf electric space} associated to $X$ and the collection $\HH$. \\ We shall say that $\EE(X,\HH )$ is constructed from $X$ by {\bf electrocuting} the collection $\HH$ and the induced pseudo-metric $d_e$ will be called the {\bf electric metric}.\\ (Quasi) geodesics in the electric metric will be referred to as electric (quasi) geodesics.\\ If $\EE(X,\HH )$ is (Gromov) hyperbolic, we say that $X$ is {\bf weakly hyperbolic} relative to $\HH$. } \end{defn}

 Note that since $\EE(X,\HH ) = X \bigsqcup_{H \in \HH} (H \times [0,\frac{1}{2}])$, $X$ can be naturally identified with a subspace of $\EE(X,\HH )$.
 Paths in $(X,d_X)$ can therefore be regarded as paths in $\EE(X,\HH )$, but are very far from being quasi-isometrically embedded in general.